liquinlab/elm-smile/docs/experimentdesign.md

 The most important function of any web experiment platform is securely saving data.
 Smile provides serveral ways to [save and record data](/datastorage).
-In addition the Smile API takes care of manny functions for you so you rarely have to think much about data storage and saving.
+In addition the Smile API provides convenience functions for data saving, making it quick and easy to save and store what you need.